 If you have any queries please use the contact form.

-There is an enduring fascination with the secret history of the two world wars.
+We remain fascinated by the secret history of the two world wars.
 Castaways of the Kriegsmarine, examines the interrogators’ contribution to British naval intelligence in early 1944.
-This project was planned to work back from there and show how the interrogation system reached such a high state of tune.
+I planned to work back from there and show how the interrogation system reached such a high state of tune.
 I quickly realised that most of the 1939 naval team learnt their trade in the First World War, when these veterans developed their technique.
 The story inexorably grew.

 Some of the characters who created the service pop up repeatedly.
 Transcripts of prisoners’ unguarded conversations reveal their individuality, and their struggle to reconcile conflicting loyalties.
 We think about the pressures that could induce a U-boat crewman to change sides.
 We consider the everyday serviceman’s awareness and experience of the Nazi regime’s atrocities.